Photovoltaic power station: Italy

 Italy has a large number of photovoltaic power plants, the largest of which is the 84 MW Montalto di Castro project.

 Jordan

 By the end of 2017, it was reported that more than 732 MW of solar energy projects had been completed, which contributed to 7% of Jordan's electricity.
 After having initially set the percentage of renewable energy Jordan aimed to generate by 2020 at 10%, the government announced in 2018 that it sought to beat that figure and aim for 20%.

 Spain

 The majority of the deployment of solar power stations in Spain to date occurred during the boom market of 2007–8.

 The stations are well distributed around the country, with some concentration in Extremadura, Castile-La Mancha and Murcia.

 United States

-The US deployment of photovoltaic power stations is largely concentrated in southwestern states.
+While historically, the US deployment of photovoltaic power stations had been largely concentrated in southwestern states, initiatives to increase renewable energy have seen projects being built across the US, with large concentrations installed on the east coast too.
 The Renewable Portfolio Standards in California and surrounding states provide a particular incentive.
+Residential solar projects have also significantly increased in popularity due to the introduction of state-implemented policies.